defrankland/VstAudioEqMeter/README.md

 # VstAudioEqMeter

-This is a VST plugin that calculates the FFT and shows the frequency spectrum on a 10-band LED meter.
+This is a VST plugin that calculates the fast-Fourier transform (FFT) using double buffering.

+Shows the frequency spectrum on a 10-band LED meter done in Java Swing.